vr360 workshop

 • Core Sound OctoMic (see image below)

 With both 360 microphone versions it is possible to record in the so-called SPS-8 format, but strictly speaking, they are not Mach1 format.
-One needs an intermediate step to convert the A-format into a P-format, which is possible with a filter matrix of the manufacturer.
+One needs an intermediate step to convert the A-format into a P-format, which is possible with a filter matrix of three provided by the manufacturer.

 Core Sound Octomic